IzzieNielsen/AI-Detector/README.md

 #### Next Steps:
 * Chunk essay data to match token constraints
     * Currently, the longer essays are truncated
+* Use K-Fold Validation to test for overfitting
 * Combine both models into more robust ensemble model
 * Implement explainability using counterfactual explanations
 * Use Gradio to develop a front-end that allows user input